JohnathanTWebster/100-Days-Of-Code/log.md

 <h2>Day 14: June 9, Wednesday</h2>
 Today's Progress: Finished my first website!!
 This is so basic but I am proud of myself.
 I was able to look up information I either forgot or did not know and used the template website as a guide for the most part.
 Either way I am def rewarding myself tonight!

+<h2>Day 15: June 10, Thursday</h2>
+Today's Progress: I just started on my next webpage the survey form.
+So far this is more daunting than the tribute page because this requires more input than the last.
+I will get this!

+<h2>Day 16: June 11, Friday</h2>
+Today's Progress: Finished the survey form.
+After I got the format down, with some assistance from the example on freecodecamp, I was able to get it.
+I really feel like I want to come back and update these pages just to see my progress.
+For now though I will be moving on to the next challenge.

+<h2>Day 17: June 12, Saturday</h2>
+Today's Progress: Another slow day at work so I was able to nock out a good chunk off the product landing page.
+I spent forever trying to figure out how to center the row with the quality listing but I was able to figure it out....with the help of a few google searches.
+I will be finishing the formatting tomorrow and the bottom section as I need a little break from this.

+<h2>Day 18: June 13, Sunday</h2>
+Today's Progress: Super, and I mean super, busy day at work.
+The first half of the day was spent catching up because of vacations but we got it done.
+I was able to squeeze in the final section to the product landing page so just glad I am keeping a good pace.
+I really want to keep moving on but need to prove what I have learned.
+Not only to those following but to myself as if this is what I really want to do I need to get it done like I always do.

+<h2>Day 19: June 14, Monday</h2>
+Today's Progress: I started the tech documentation page today.
+This on by far is my most favored out of all the challenges.
+I find myself reading a bunch of these in my spare time so I find it exciting to contribute to one.

+<h2>Day 20: June 15, Tuesday</h2>
+Today's Progress: Finished the tech documentation page.
+This is my favroite one by far.
+I felt like I actually knew what I was doing by looking up what I needed to and completing section after section so fast.
+This is what I am ment to do I just know it.

+<h2>Day 21: June 16, Wednesday</h2>
+Today's Progress: Started and finished the portfolio page.
+It feels weird making a webpage about myself as I was scratching for things to inclued.
+I was taking the whole site crazy serious but it wasnt a real one so I needed to get it done.
+Glad with the result nonetheless.